 During Your Visit

-- Explore the galleries at your children’s pace.
-Take breaks and know that you do not need to see everything in one visit.
+- Take five: Explore the galleries at your child’s pace.
+Take breaks—you don’t need to see everything on one visit!

 - Pencil us in: The front desk has sketchbooks as well as multilingual family guides & pencils for families to draw in the galleries.